Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 5/30

 I conntinued to update our UML diagram.
 I also pushed the latest working version of our code to the demo branch.

+### 5/31

+I implemented a bare bones version of pawn promotion.
+I also pushed the latest working version to demo.